BioHack Academy

 What is the BioHack Academy?

-The BioHack Academy is a 12-week course for everyone who like to deep dive in the world of biohacking.
-After completing the BioHack Academy you will have learned the basics of biotechnology, 3D design, digital fabrication, programming and electronics.
+The BioHack Academy is a 10-week course for everyone who wants to deep dive into the world of biodesign and bioart.
+After completing the BioHack Academy, you will have learned the basics of critical biotechnology, digital fabrication, microbiology and gene editing.

 Build and share

-You will learn the principles behind machines, such as incubators, microscopes and centrifuges, that will enable you to build your own biolab.
-Along the way you will learn how to operate them and put them to use in your own project.
-Whether that’s a new type of bio ink, bio polymer, bio fuel or other kind of biohack is entirely up to you.
+You will learn the principles behind machines, such as incubators, microscopes and centrifuges, that will give you tools to build your own biolab.
+Along the way, you will learn how to operate them and put them to use in your own project.
+Whether that’s a new type of bio ink, bio polymer, biofuel, or another kind of biohack is entirely up to you.

 Moreover, the BioHack Academy is a truly international course.
-In the past editions, partner labs from the US, Latin America, Asia, Australia and Europe have followed the course simultaneously via remote video.
-We expect new partners to join this upcoming edition as well, and grant you the opportunity to collaborate with biohackers from all over the world!
+In past editions, partner labs from the US, Latin America, Asia, Australia, and Europe have followed the course remotely.
+We expect new partners to join this upcoming edition as well, and we grant you the opportunity to collaborate with biohackers from all over the world!

 What do you learn?